AngeloGalav/MachineLearningNotes/2022-10-28 - Evaluation of performance of a classifier (Classification II).md

 F1\_score = 2\dfrac{prec \cdot rec}{prec + rec}
 $$
 It is a value between 0 and 1.
 It increases when precision and recall are __balanced__.
-It is usually interesting when we want to find hte best compromise between precision and recall.
+It is usually interesting when we want to find the best compromise between precision and recall.
 ![[f1_score_visualization.png]]
 #### Multi-dimensional case
 ![[multi-dimensional_case.png]]